 It’s this that gives the stars their distinctive glow in the night sky and allows astronomers on Earth to track them so easily 😊

 Every Star in the intergalactic star database that you can see will still have this process going on at this very moment.
-It worth taken the briefest of moments to imagine this going on for anyone who’s considering naming a star.
+It's worth taking the briefest of moments to imagine this going on for anyone who’s considering naming a star.